-The storyline is based in the National Capital Region (NCR), including Delhi – that has been infamous and not long ago termed as the rape capital of India.
-It is true, as every day we read the news on women being harassed, raped or killed.
-Such news is disturbing and often forces women and girls not to venture out late in the night.
+The storyline is based in the National Capital Region (NCR), including Delhi – which has been infamous and not long ago termed the rape capital of India.
+It is true, as every day we read the news on women being harassed, raped, or killed.
+Such news is disturbing and often forces women and girls not to venture out late at night.

 “Tottaa Pataaka Item Maal” picks this crucial issue and tries to turn the table by showing more determined women characters, who have experienced similar violent incidents in their lives.

 The story revolves around four strong women characters from different parts of the NCR region, who happen to meet by chance on a ‘ladies only’ taxi ride.
 We have a young confident martial arts instructor Chitra, a police officer Shagun, a middle-aged social media expert Vibha and the taxi driver Shaila, who is also the owner of the taxi services.

 As they get to know each other, in order to avoid the boredom of usual traffic jams, we learn their backstories that further enhance the overall narration.

 Nevertheless, in the story, when a lecherous man starts making passes at Chitra, they all decided to teach the man a lesson by kidnapping him and videotaping his torture in order to pass a bigger message that women can also do brutal things.
 They kidnap him, keep him hostage for a few days, break him physically and mentally, and make him believe that he can also be raped by the women.